Table of Contents:

 South Los Angeles:

 University of Southern California: The premier private university in Los Angeles.
 Many famous people went to school here.
 Their famed sports teams compete as the Trojans and are archrivals of UCLA.
+The campus is beautiful and a pleasant place to walk around.
+Before home football games, the campus turns into a big party.

 Exposition Park: This park has two of the city’s most popular museums: the Natural History Museum and the California Science Center.
 The underrated (and free) California African American Museum is also here.
 Combined, the three museums would take a full day to explore.
 Make sure to also check out the beautiful Rose Garden.